 10 Ideas to Consider for Your Business Model

-- Add a new revenue stream.
+1) Add a new revenue stream.
 You could do this by changing the format of an existing product (audio to written or written to video).
-Or you could create a brand new product like a live workshop, software program, paid master mind group, or a membership website.
+Or you could create a brand new product like a live workshop, software program, paid mastermind group, or a membership website.
 Get even more ideas in my post, Creative Ways to Increase Your Profit: 17 Ideas for Additional Income Streams.

 5) Turn your business model upside down.
 “Flip it before you ditch it” a concept that Melody Biringer talks about in her book, Craving Success.
 The idea is to take your current business model and try doing the opposite to see if that works even better.

 © Stephanie Ward

 WANT TO USE THIS ARTICLE IN YOUR NEWSLETTER, BLOG, OR WEBSITE?
 You can, as long as you include this information with it: Stephanie Ward is the Marketing Coach for Entrepreneurs who want to create meaningful and prosperous businesses.
 Grab your FREE copy of the special report ’7 Steps to Attract More Clients in Less Time’ plus business building tips, at: https://www.fireflycoaching.com/.